The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 The Byte: The Tactical Squad

-If the bit is a soldier, the byte is a tactical squad.
-A byte is a grouped set of 8 bits .[16]
-This 8-bit structure allows for $2^8$, or 256, different combinations of zeros and ones.
-This amount is enough to represent a character from the Latin alphabet (such as 'A', 'b', '?'), a number, or a pixel of basic color.[15]
-It is the byte that really starts to "do things" in the digital world.
-To store the word "GAMER", for example, the computer needs 5 bytes, one for each letter.[18]
-The "W" that makes the character walk forward in an FPS is represented by one byte.
+If a bit is a soldier, a byte is a tactical squad.
+A byte is a grouped set of 8 bits .
+[16] This 8-bit structure allows $2^8$, or 256, different combinations of zeros and ones.
+This amount is sufficient to represent a character of the Latin alphabet (such as 'A', 'b', '?'), a number, or a pixel of basic color.
+[15] It is the byte that really starts to "do things" in the digital world.
+To store the word "GAMER", for example, the computer needs 5 bytes, one for each letter.
+[18] The "W" that makes the character walk forward in an FPS is represented by a byte.

-From here on, a golden rule must be memorized, as it is the "master key" to decipher many of the marketing tricks that we will see later: 1 Byte = 8 bits .
+From here on, a golden rule must be memorized, as it is the "master key" to deciphering many of the marketing traps we will see later: 1 Byte = 8 bits .
 [16]

-This relationship brings us to an important cultural connection.
-The "8-bit era," revered with nostalgia by gamers around the world, is not a random term.
-Consoles like the Nintendo (NES) and the Master System were built around processors that operated with 8-bit "words" (i.e., 1 byte) at a time.
-[19] This architectural limitation directly defined the complexity of games: the number of colors on the screen, the number of sprites (characters and objects), and the sound quality.
-Therefore, understanding what a byte is isn't just about learning a unit of measurement; it's about understanding the technical roots of a cultural term that defines an entire generation of games.
+This relationship leads us to an important cultural connection.
+The "8-bit era," revered with nostalgia by gamers worldwide, is not a random term.
+Consoles like the NES and Master System were built around processors that operated with 8-bit "words" (i.e., 1 byte) at a time.
+[19] This architectural limitation directly defined the complexity of the games: the number of colors on the screen, the number of sprites (characters and objects), and the sound quality.
+Therefore, understanding what a byte is is not just learning a unit of measurement; it is understanding the technical root of a cultural term that defines an entire generation of games.

 The Battlefield: Decimal (Base 10) vs. Binary (Base 2)

 One of the biggest sources of confusion in the hardware world comes from two different mathematical "languages" being used to describe the same thing.
-On the one hand, storage device manufacturers (HDDs and SSDs) use the decimal system (SI standard) , where the prefixes "kilo", "mega", and "giga" represent powers of 1000.
-In this system, 1 Kilobyte (kB) equals $10^3$ (1,000) bytes, and 1 Megabyte (MB) equals $10^6$ (1,000,000) bytes.
+On one hand, manufacturers of storage devices (HDDs and SSDs) use the decimal system (SI standard) , where the prefixes "kilo", "mega" and "giga" represent powers of 1000.
+In this system, 1 Kilobyte (kB) is equivalent to $10^3$ (1,000) bytes, and 1 Megabyte (MB) is equivalent to $10^6$ (1,000,000) bytes.
 [15]

-On the other hand, operating systems such as Windows have historically used the binary system to calculate space, where prefixes represent powers of 1024 (which is $2^{10}$).
-In this system, 1 Kilobyte (actually a Kibibyte) equals 1,024 bytes, and 1 Megabyte (actually a Mebibyte) equals 1,024 x 1,024 = 1,048,576 bytes.[13]
-The confusion is compounded because Windows, by convention, displays "GB" and "MB" when it is actually calculating in Gibibytes (GiB) and Mebibytes (MiB).[24]
+On the other hand, operating systems, such as Windows, historically use the binary system to calculate space, where prefixes represent powers of 1024 (which is $2^{10}$).
+In this system, 1 Kilobyte (actually, a Kibibyte) is equivalent to 1,024 bytes, and 1 Megabyte (actually, a Mebibyte) is equivalent to 1,024 x 1,024 = 1,048,576 bytes.
+[13] The confusion is compounded because Windows, by convention, displays "GB" and "MB" when, in reality, it is calculating in Gibibytes (GiB) and Mebibytes (MiB).
+[24]

-Solving the Mystery: "Why does my 1TB SSD only show as 931GB?"
+Solving the Mystery: "Why does my 1TB SSD only show 931GB?"

-This difference in calculation is the direct answer to one of the most common questions people ask when buying a new drive: the advertised capacity never matches what the operating system displays.
-[7] No, the buyer wasn't deceived.
-The drive has the promised number of bytes, but the operating system and the manufacturer speak different mathematical "languages."
+This difference in calculation is the direct answer to one of the most common questions from those who buy a new drive: the advertised capacity never matches what the operating system shows.
+[7] No, the buyer was not cheated.
+The drive has the promised number of bytes, but the operating system and the manufacturer speak different mathematical "languages".

 Let's look at a practical example of a 1 TB SSD: